 WHY FERTILITY TEST?

 Many women become pregnant easily, but for others, this may require some assistance.
-ZRT’s Fertility Profile can help both men and women infertility if you:
+ZRT’s Fertility Profile can help both men and women with infertility if you:

 - Have hormonal symptoms